History of the New England Patriots: 1979–1984: Coaching changes

 For the next two years, the Patriots would suffer late-season losses that denied them return trips to the playoffs.
 In 1979, after starting 7–3, the team lost five out of their last eight games, to finish 9–7 and out of the playoffs.
 In 1980, with running back Sam Cunningham holding out all season, the Patriots started 6–1 but finished 10–6, again out of the playoffs.
 The Patriots continued to slide in 1981, finishing 2–14.

 Following the 1981 season, Erhardt was fired and replaced by Ron Meyer, who had been the head coach at Southern Methodist University.
-The Patriots had the top draft pick overall in the 1982 NFL Draft and selected Kenneth Sims, a defensive end from the University of Texas at Austin.
+The Patriots had the top draft pick overall in the 1982 NFL draft and selected Kenneth Sims, a defensive end from the University of Texas at Austin.

-In the strike-shortened 1982 season, the highlight of the Patriots' campaign was the "Snow Plow Game", a controversial 3–0 late-season win over the Miami Dolphins.
+In the strike-shortened 1982 season, the highlight of the Patriots' campaign was the "Snowplow Game", a controversial 3–0 late-season win over the Miami Dolphins.
 The controversy came in the 4th quarter when the Patriots were preparing for a field goal attempt.
 Mark Henderson, a convict on work release, used a tractor to clear a swath of field to aid the Patriots.
 Kicker John Smith's 33-yard attempt was good, and they were the only points scored by either team that afternoon.
 The win helped put the Patriots in the playoffs, but the first-round rematch in Miami was won by the Dolphins.

 In 1983, the naming-rights deal for the stadium with Schaefer expired, and the stadium was renamed Sullivan Stadium.
 Also in 1983, quarterback Tony Eason was drafted in the first round.
 Eason played sparingly in 1983, but became the Patriots' starting quarterback in 1984.
 The team ended the season 8-8.

-The Patriots, with the top pick in the 1984 NFL Draft, selected Irving Fryar, a wide receiver from the University of Nebraska.
+The Patriots, with the top pick in the 1984 NFL draft, selected Irving Fryar, a wide receiver from the University of Nebraska.
 With Tony Eason starting at quarterback, the Patriots got off to a 5–2 start.
 However, after a few losses, the Patriots fired head coach Ron Meyer and replaced him with former Baltimore Colts wide receiver Raymond Berry.
 The team won three of their first four games under Berry.
 The team lost several games late in the 1984 season, and finished out of the playoffs at 9–7.